MoustafaGamal01/EcomGalaxy/README.md

 5. Run database migrations to initialize the data structure.
 6. Build and run the application.

-#Contact
-For any inquiries or issues, please contact the repository owner @MoustafaGamal01.

 ## Configuration
 Ensure that your `appsettings.json` is correctly set up for your environment.
 Here is an example: